 Australia has strict quarantine requirements and failure to follow the directions for shipments may result in the consignment being delayed or destroyed.
 All shipments to IIID must include:

 DNA must be provided in solution in T10E or highly purified water.
-A minimum of 50µl of 50ng/µl with an A260/A280 ratio of >1.7 is required.
+A minimum of 50µl of 25ng/µl with an A260/A280 ratio of >1.7 is required for HLA typing.
+For ERAP and KIR typing an additional 25µl of the same concentration and quality of DNA is required for each additional typing eg 50µl more for ERAP and KIR typing

 For samples in plates, the DNA must be supplied in Axygen Full Skirted (cat # PCR-96-FS-C) 96 well plates.
 A maximum of 93 samples per plate with a minimum of three wells left empty (for controls we add).
 The empty wells are normally G6, H6 and H12.
 DNA should be heat sealed into the plates.